AmirhoseinAskari/thermocouple-lib/README.md

 ## 💡 Example

-An example demonstrating how to use the library is provided in [`example.c`](./example.c).
+An example showing how to use the library is in example/main.c.
-It shows how to convert between thermocouple voltage and temperature using the API functions.

 ## 📌 Thermocouple Types